Individual Distance Learning Plan

 Students Following Access Points Standards in Self-Contained Low Incidence Programs

-Students who are served in ESE self-contained settings will have individualized on-line lessons assigned in Unique Learning System (ULS).
-Access Points paper instructional packets adapted from ULS are available for students who are unable to access on-line learning due to their disability.
+Students who are served in ESE self-contained settings will have live whole group, small group and individualized lessons assigned using appropriate grade level access points curriculum for the entire school day.
+Teachers will supplement on-line learning with paper instructional materials adapted from the curriculum for students who are unable to access on-line learning due to their disability.
 Teachers will monitor and support progress toward IEP goals.

 Students in Prekindergarten (PK)